 Van life™

 I’ve spent the last 6 months travelling Europe in a self-converted campervan.
-This is my small contribution to a larger trend known as ‘van life’.
-The typical van-lifer is a mid-30s former white-collar worker looking for a healthy dose of nature, travel and culture.
-They likely converted the van during the first Covid lockdown period.
-This archetype is a departure from the original campervan travellers, often a wealthier retired couple exploring the world in an off-the-shelf motorhome camper.
+The typical van-lifer is a mid-30s former white-collar worker looking for nature, travel, and an exit from whatever they were doing before.
+They likely converted during the first Covid lockdown.
+This is a departure from the original campervan crowd - retired couples in off-the-shelf motorhomes, seeing the world on a schedule.

 a beautiful smiling couple